Assessing Neural Network Robustness via Adversarial Pivotal Tuning: Experiments

 We begin by assessing the degree to which our generated images (i) are within the ImageNet distribution, (ii) represent the same class as the corresponding input images (i.e., the manipulation is class-preserving), (iii) fool a target classifier, i.e., the classifier misclassifies the generated images, and (iv) exhibit a wide variety of semantic changes.

-To this end, we consider a collection of pretrained classifiers including those specifically trained to be robust to different robustness benchmark datasets such as ImageNet-C, ImageNet-A, and ImageNet-R. More specifically, we consider PRIME-ResNet50~\cite{PRIME2021} which is trained using new augmentation techniques for enhanced robustness, and FAN-VIT~\cite{zhou2022understanding}, a Vision Transformer with no MLP layers that is highly robust to unseen natural images.
+To this end, we consider a collection of pretrained classifiers including those specifically trained to be robust to different robustness benchmark datasets.
+More specifically, we consider PRIME-ResNet50~\cite{PRIME2021} which is trained using new augmentation techniques for enhanced robustness, and FAN-VIT~\cite{zhou2022understanding}, a Vision Transformer with no MLP layers that is highly robust to unseen natural images.

-Additionally, to test transferability, we use the adversarially generated samples using PRIME-ResNet50 and FAN-VIT as classifiers, and test them on other architectures: (1) ResNet50~\cite{resnet}, (2) MAE~\cite{MaskedAutoencoders2021}, a generalizable and scalable asymmetric encoder-decoder architecture, (3)~RegNet-Y~\cite{regnet2022}, a ResNet-type model with a regulatory model to extract complementary features, and (4)~data2vec~\cite{baevski2022}, a self-supervised transformer that predicts contextualized latent representations in a self-distillation setup for any modality.
+Additionally, to test transferability for (iii), we use the adversarially generated samples using PRIME-ResNet50 and FAN-VIT as classifiers, and test them on other modern architectures (1) ResNet50~\cite{resnet}, (2) MAE~\cite{MaskedAutoencoders2021}, (3)~RegNet-Y~\cite{regnet2022}, (4)~data2vec~\cite{baevski2022}, (5) ConvNeXt, and (6) ResNeXt.
 We then explore a training regime for improving model robustness to our APT manipulations.
-Lastly, we conduct an ablation study, illustrating the necessity of the different components for generating our samples, and investigating the effect of different hyperparameters.
+Lastly, for (i-ii), we conduct an ablation study, illustrating the necessity of the different components for generating our samples and investigating the effect of different hyperparameters.